Krákumál

 Krákumál or the Lay of Kraka is a skaldic poem, consisting of a monologue in which Ragnar Lodbrok is dying in Ælla's snake pit and looks back at a life full of heroic deeds.
 It was composed in the 12th century, almost certainly in the Scottish islands.
 It is composed in a kind of háttlausa in 29 stanzas, most of them with ten lines.
 Thomas Percy was the first to translate the poem into English.

 In moving and forceful language, the poem deals with the joys of the life of a warrior, the hope that his death will be followed by a gory revenge, and the knowledge that he will soon know the pleasures of Valhalla.

 The poem has been translated into several languages and it has contributed to the modern image of a Viking warrior.

 Sample

-The following is the text of the first stanza with a literal translation:
+The following is the text and translation of the first stanza, according to Rory McTurk's 2017 edition: